Pango

 -

-Unfortunately, combat as a whole was scrapped for the project as it would be out of scope due to the lack of artists required to produce assets for it.
+Unfortunately, we determined combat was out of scope due to the lack of artists required to produce assets for it.
+Therefore, it was scrapped.

 Research & prototyping of camera systems

 I also focused on improving the camera for the gameplay.
-From the beginning of the project, I dedicated significant effort to researching advanced camera techniques.
-The main goal was to reduce player discomfort or disorientation while keeping important game information in their view.
+From the beginning of the project, I put effort into researching advanced camera techniques.
+The main goal was to reduce player discomfort and disorientation while keeping important game information in the player's view.
 I created four prototypes to potentially enhance the game's accessibility and feel.

 Planning high-level features for 3Cs

-In my research of high-speed character games for reference on player control and accessibility, I collaborated with a fellow designer to establish plans and goals for the 3Cs.
+In my research of high-speed, character-action games and player control and accessibility, I collaborated with a fellow designer to establish plans and goals for the 3Cs.

 My contributions involved: